rphmeier/rob.tech/_posts/2024-05-19-introducing-nomt.md

 ## Interpreting the Results

 NOMT is the clear winner, but still has quite a lot of head room.
 Note that the 64 reader threads are mostly idle and are a result of using synchronous disk I/O APIs - using more threads enables us to saturate the SSD's I/O queue, but the same effect could be achieved with fewer threads and an async I/O backend like `io_uring` or `io_submit`.

+sp-trie has an extremely low random read speed, because it traverses the merkle trie on each read.
+This is exactly why we have chosen to keep a flat store for key-value pairs, so as not to block execution on trie traversals.

-sp-trie has an extremely low random read speed, because it traverses the merkle trie on each read. sov-db has a flat store like NOMT, but has much more data due to being an archival database and keeps the trie nodes in the same RocksDB "column" as the trie nodes.
+sov-db has a flat store like NOMT, but has much more data due to being an archival database and keeps the trie nodes in the same RocksDB "column" as the trie nodes.
 This leads to slower reads.

 NOMT's peak read of 2415MiBs is equal to the value given with a `fio` run on the same machine and corresponds to 618k IOPS: